EdrichF/fibonacci-term/README.md

 **Version**: 0.1
 **Date**: 2022-05-04

-This repository was developed and released by Edrich Fourie as part of interview process at Corigine where a solution-driven challenge to evaluate technical problem-solving capabilities that needs to be solve.
+This repository was developed and released by Edrich Fourie as part of the interview process at Corigine, where a solution-driven challenge is to evaluate technical problem-solving capabilities that need to be solved.

-The problem that was given is a algorithmic problem where the Fibonacci sequence is defined by the recurrence relation.
-The candidate needs write a program to find the index of the first term in the Fibonacci sequence to contain N digits, where N is passed in on the command line.
+The problem is algorithmic, where the recurrence relation defines the Fibonacci sequence.
+The candidate needs to write a program to find the index of the first term in the Fibonacci sequence to contain N digits, where N is passed in on the command line.

 Example:\